-Why: This tiny gelateria is tucked away in Monti has gluten free, as well vegan friendly flavors.
-The owner previously worked at the famous Gelateria dei Gracchi and is now bring the same amazing gelato taste to Monti.
-Putting spins on traditional and seasonal ingredients, this “corner” gelateria is the go-to spot for those looking to enjoy a generously scooped gelato while wandering around the neighbourhood.
+Why: Tucked away in the Monti neighborhood, this gelateria has gluten-free and vegan friendly flavors.
+Putting spins on traditional and seasonal ingredients, Angeletto is the go-to spot for those looking to enjoy a generous helping of gelato while wandering around the district.

 Romeing Recommends: Honey and rice.
-Similar to a rice pudding, this flavor is a healthier option that is both a refreshing and filling.
+Similar to a rice pudding, this flavor is a healthier option that is surprisingly satisfying.

 Gelateria dei Gracchi

-Romeing Recommends: Pear and caramelsweet, sharp and smooth all at the same time and the pistachio, which has chunks of pistacchio all through it.
+Romeing Recommends: Pear and caramel.
+Sweet, sharp, and smooth all at the same time, and the pistachio, laced with toasted, Bronte nuts.

 More Info: gelateriadeigracchi.it

 Why: La Gourmandise mixes exotic ingredients like lavender, saffron, ginger, and rose water to natural ingredients often sourced at the open-air market on the parallel street.
 For the lactose intolerant, there are water-based tastes such as honey mango as well as gluten-free options.
 And guess what… only Maltese goat’s milk is used, which makes ice cream lighter and easily digestible.

 Romeing Recommends: Combine their Roman mint and lemon zestes to their caramel meringue parfait, you won’t regret it.

 More Info: lagourmandise.it